 Properties hidden in Belmont Country Club’s northwest corner abut San Mateo, perched on hillsides along narrow roads that snake in and out of both cities.
 Here you’ll find large, multi-level houses that offer great value along with isolation and, increasingly as roads like Monte Cresta and Sequoia climb back uphill, views.
 These homes are poised at or near the top of the Belmont market, but are generally spacious, offering good price per square foot value.
 Occasionally, they’re new construction, custom homes loaded with of-the-moment amenities and perks.

 Closer to the Alameda are homes built in the 1960s and 70s, ranging in size all the way from 1,100 to over 2,000 square feet, with anywhere from two to five bedrooms.
 Belmont Country Club’s diversity extends to its homes’ asking prices.
-During the most recent six-month stretch, homes in Belmont Country Club sold for anywhere from $1.47 to $3.24 million, with the majority changing hands for between $1.7 and $2.2 million.
-For the period, homes sold at a median of $1.86 million.
+Homes in Belmont Country Club sold for anywhere from $1.85 to $3.1 million, with the majority changing hands for between $1.8 and $1.9 million.
+For the period, homes sold at a median of $1.87 million.

 With their heavily wooded, peaceful, somewhat rural neighborhoods, sections of Belmont Country Club and neighboring Antique Forest Homes embody a certain kind of Belmont lifestyle.
 Both neighborhoods change from block to block, however, with classic “suburban” streets segueing into blocks that appear to be the direct descendants of Woodside Glens or San Carlos’ Devonshire Canyon.